Umpqua Bank personal loans review

 If you want to apply for a secured loan, you’ll need to set up an appointment with Umpqua Bank to discuss this in person.

-Once you’re approved and receive your funds, set up a budget to tackle your monthly payments.
 For personal loans, you’ll have a fixed payment each month based on your principal and interest.
-For lines of credit, you’ll only pay interest on what you borrow.
-But since these products come with variable rates, your payments could change from month to month.
+For lines of credit (LOCs), you’ll only pay interest on what you borrow.
+But since LOCs come with variable rates, your payments could change from month to month.